 Flash of green in the ditch; a colour so unnatural in the dead of winter.
 Indy saw it again in the rear-view mirror.
 A car had definitely crashed into the ditch.
 It wasn’t surprising really, what with the sharp frost and foggy conditions this morning.

 “This is going to make me late for work!”
 Indy grumbled.
-She was a clerk at an architects office.
+She was a clerk at an architect’s office.
 Not a bad job for an eighteen-year-old, but boy was it boring!
-She pulled over, flicked the hazard lights on and climbed from the car.
+She pulled over, flicked the hazard lights on, and alighted from her car.
 Pulling on a Hi-Viz vest and boots she kept in the boot, she headed back along the road to the stricken vehicle.

 Almost on its side in the ditch, was an estate car with darkened rear windows.
 Its engine was still running and the windscreen was shattered.
-Gouges in the earth showed it travelled a fair way along the field drainage system before becoming stuck.
+Gouges in the earth showed it had traveled a fair way along the field drainage system before becoming stuck.

 At her touch the driver roused.
 “Tha-nk yo-u.
 Sa-ve the cats,” he managed before passing out again.

 “Hang in there, okay.
 Everything’s gonna be fine.”
 Indy gulped back a little fear.
 She was sure he had internal injuries now.